mekowalski/streams-client/NOTES.md

   - [x] Create API dir/file for `localhost:3001`
     - this will call on axios and separate concerns of the api, instead of using it all in action creator
     - create instance of axios then export it
-  - [] Create Action Creator: handle creation of stream record
+  - [x] Create Action Creator: handle creation of stream record
+  - [] Wire up Action Creator to StreamCreate component
+    - attempt to call it
+    - try to successfully create new stream on API